 When your dog frequently licks and chews the skin of a particular area, such as the groin, a hot spot can appear.
 This is a type of rash that may have flea bites, wounds, or infections as the main cause of your dog’s attention.
 Hot spots can also appear when your dog is bored, poorly groomed, or frequently lies down on hard surfaces.

 Other Groin Rash Causes

 While the previous are common causes of groin rashes, others may have infections or inflammatory conditions as the source.
-Parasites, genetic problems, endocrine conditions, and hormonal imbalances, and environmental causes such as poison ivy are further potential reasons for your dog’s groin rash.
+Parasites, genetic problems, endocrine conditions, heat rash, and hormonal imbalances, and environmental causes such as poison ivy are further potential reasons for your dog’s groin rash.